sarahsaid180/Customer-segmentation-using-RFM-/README.md

 Then ordered the values from **1** to **5**.
 Then combing them all, in the RFM score.

-Also I created a segemnts for the customers:
+Also I created a segments for the customers:
 * Promising.
 * About to Sleep.
 * Hibernating.